 Situational stress, by definition, happens in the moment.
 It often arises when individuals are triggered by a situation they can’t control, typically conflict, loss of status or emergencies.
 Other factors that could cause situation stress include each of the five factors of the SCARF model.

-When individuals are experiencing situational stress, they usually feel threatened by what’s happening around them and their automatic fight or flight responses kick in, making it hard for them to focus on achieving the best outcomes possible in the moment.
+When individuals are experiencing situational stress, they usually feel threatened by what’s happening around them.
+As a result their automatic fight or flight responses kick in.
+This makes it hard for them to focus on achieving the best outcomes possible in the moment.

 Overcoming Situational Stress